robinqc/PropertyApp/README.md

 ### 3. Set Up Environment Variables

-Copy `.env.example` (if present) as `.env`, or configure your environment variables as required for database connection, secrets, etc.
+Copy `.env.example` as `.env`, or configure your environment variables as required for database connection, secrets, etc.

 #### Example
 Typical variables you may need:
-- `ConnectionStrings__MongoDB` – your MongoDB connection string
+- `MONGODB_CONNECTION_STRING` – your MongoDB connection string

 ### 4. Restore the MongoDB Database